nih-cfde/training-and-engagement/docs/General-Tools/UNIX/appendix.md

 title: Appendix
 ---

-All the code from this lesson in one chunk.
+All the code from this lesson in one page.

 ```bash
 PS1='$ '